Counselling Formats

 Counselling Approaches

-A counselling approach is a set of evidence-based principles and techniques that mental health practitioners use with people they work with to co-create change over time.
+A counselling approach (or modality) is a set of philosophies, principles and techniques that guide mental health practitioners to co-create change with the people they work with.

 Holly integrates several approaches into her practice.
-These include:
+They include:

-• The counsellor uses techniques like reflection, active listening, and summary to guide the client through solutions to their problems.
+• The counsellor uses techniques like reflection, active listening, and summary to guide the person through solutions to their problems.
 Support is underpinned by three core conditions:

-(1) Empathic understanding: the counsellor tries to understand the client’s point of view
+(1) Empathic understanding: the counsellor tries to understand the person’s point of view

 (3) Unconditional positive regard: the counsellor is non-judgmental.

-• Narrative Therapy is a respectful, non-blaming approach to counselling and community work that centres people as the experts in their own lives.
+• Narrative Therapy is a non-blaming approach to counselling and community work that centres the person, rather than the therapist, as the expert of their own life.

 The person is not the problem; the problem is the problem.
-This idea helps people understand the impact of problems in their lives without feeling like they are the problem.
-The counsellor asks questions to help the person thicken the narrative about their lives and in doing so, renew connections to their goals, values, hopes and dreams.
+This idea helps people address the problems in their lives without feeling like they are the problem.
+The counsellor asks questions to help thicken the narrative about the person’s life; in doing so, the person renews connections to their goals, values, hopes and dreams.

 • Known simply as “act”, this approach is a type of mindful psychotherapy that helps people stay present in the moment, and accept difficult experiences without judging themselves or others.

-The counsellor and client work together to understand patterns in the client’s thoughts and the three emotion-regulation systems (Threat, Drive, and Soothe), whilst also addressing shame and self-criticism.
+The counsellor and the person work together to understand the impact of shame, perfectionism and criticism on their life, and to work with the three emotion-regulation systems (Threat, Drive, and Soothe).

-• CBT helps with understanding the relationship between cognition (thought), behaviour, and emotion.
+• CBT seeks to understand the relationship between our cognition (thought), behaviour, and emotions.

-It focuses on examining core beliefs behind our thoughts, feelings and emotions – ones that formed from early experiences and relationships.
-With guidance and structure, clients practice gaining self-awareness and ways to regulate their thinking, behavioural and emotional habits.
+It examines the core beliefs behind our thoughts, feelings and emotions – ones that formed in early experiences and relationships.
+With guidance and structure, the person practices self-awareness and ways to regulate their thinking, behavioural and emotional habits to better cope with challenges.

 • The main goals of psychodynamic therapy are to:

-(2) Foster understanding of the client's thoughts, feelings, and beliefs in relation to their past experiences, especially their experiences as a child.
+(2) Foster understanding of the person’s thoughts, feelings, and beliefs in relation to their past experiences, especially their experiences as a child.